magnickolas/blog/content/posts/first-post.md

 My blog is taking the beginning right here.

-I want to use it to express some of the insights I gain in the process of exploring different things.
-Also, to describe solutions to some problems I encounter.
+I want to use it to write down some of the insights I gain in exploring different things.
+Additionally, to describe solutions to some problems I encounter.
+Thoughts expression and English skills are also not the top-1 from the bottom priority.
 Mostly tech stuff should appear here, but who knows.